-Carol Baker was born in 1939 and grew up in Baltimore and Pasadena, Maryland.
-During the war, she collected tin foil and her mother volunteered with the Red Cross.
-Two of her uncles served in the war, one of whom liberated a concentration camp in Germany.
+Carol Baker was born in 1939, and grew up in Baltimore and Pasadena, Maryland.
+During World War II, she collected tin foil and her mother volunteered with the American Red Cross.
+Her family rented rooms to servicemen during the war.
+Two of her uncles served in World War II, one of whom liberated a concentration camp in Germany.
+After the war, her family became friends with people who had been both on the American and German sides of the conflict.

-In this interview, Carol discusses her most vivid memories as a young girl growing up the war, including rationing and resource collection efforts.
-She also speaks about the experiences of family members and friends during this time, and celebrations as World War II concluded.
+In this interview, Carol discusses her most vivid memories as a young girl growing up during World War II, including rationing and resource collection efforts.
+She speaks about the experiences family members and friends had during this time, and the celebrations as World War II concluded.
+Carol ends the interview by talking about post-war America and the ways in which she learned about the World War II after it ended.

 The End of the War